dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 - `m.sender`, the sender identity
 - `m.index`, a delivery index from the sender
 - `m.payload`, contents such as transaction(s)
-- `m.predecessors`, references to the last message its sender has seen from each party, including itself, in the past.
+- `m.predecessors`, references to messages sender has seen from other parties, including itself.
 In a layer-by-layer construction, it includes references to 2F+1 messages in the preceding layer.
-- `m.info`, a meta information field reserved for the Consensus protocol at sender to inject through `setInfo()`
+- `m.info`, a meta information field reserved for the Consensus protocol to inject through `setInfo()`

 DAG Trans satisfies the following requirements: